 Most Thai restaurants make pad thai with egg and meat, but this dish contains so many other yummy ingredients that the addition of animal products is unnecessary.
 The ultra-simple recipe takes only a few minutes to make, and you will be amazed by how great it tastes, even if you are not on a vegan or gluten-free diet.
 You can make the flavor mild or spicy, depending on your whims and/or the preferences of your family.
-Here’s a delicious recipe I recently discovered.
-I’ve added it to my repertoire, so I can make it over and over.
+Here’s a delicious recipe we recently discovered.
+We’ve added it to our repertoire, so we can make it over and over.

 1 cup water